Home

 Deu 21:18-21 If a man has a stubborn and rebellious son who does not obey his father and mother and will not listen to them when they discipline him, {19} his father and mother shall take hold of him and bring him to the elders at the gate of his town. {20} They shall say to the elders, "This son of ours is stubborn and rebellious.
 He will not obey us.
 He is a profligate (immoral and extravagant) and a drunkard." {21} Then all the men of his town shall stone him to death.
 You must purge the evil from among you.
 All Israel will hear of it and be afraid.

-If rioting youths knew that this scripture applied to them, would they act as they did?
+If rioting youths knew that this scripture applied to them, would they act as they do?
 It is pretty clear that God does not tolerate rebelliousness.

 Does the Word of God tell us to obey man's law or does God care?